nguu0123/tmdbsimple/README.md

 If you like this wrapper, and would like access to even more movie and TV data, check out _rtsimple_ https://pypi.python.org/pypi/rtsimple, a wrapper for the Rotten Tomatoes API.

+## Acknowledgements

+This is a fork of the original tmdbsimple library with modern updates and fixes